 In South Africa, and many other countries around the world, private health care is expensive.
 Many people mistakenly believe that their medical aid will cover all the costs associated with an illness or accident, but medical aids don’t always foot the bill for all the medical services, medication or therapy that you may need.

 In some instances, private medical practitioners charge more than your medical aid is willing to pay for their services.
 In such instances, it may seem like your only option is to ask the medical practitioner to charge less or request your medical aid to pay more.
 In both scenarios, you are likely to be unsuccessful.
 How could you cover the gap between what you need to spend on medical care and what your medical aid is prepared to pay for the medical care?

 Medical aid gap cover is designed to cover the gap created when your doctor or specialist charges more for in-hospital services and treatment than the amount refunded by your medical aid.

 Just because you have been diligently paying your monthly medical aid bill, doesn’t mean you are covered in the event of an unexpected accident or disease.

 Riskfin is a registered independent brokerage and can assist you to make the right choice when you choose a medical aid.
 We deal with multiple registered medical schemes and will provide you with free quotations.
 The benefit of using a broker is, we assist you to choose the best option for your needs.
 Our friendly team can assist with queries like unpaid claims and so forth.
-It saves the member the frustration waiting for the call centre for assistance.
+It saves the member the frustration of waiting for the call centre to be of assistance.
 For more information, do not hesitate to contact us.